MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 - **Read**: Diagnostic reports, Support tool, Scorecard, Metrics, Ontology, Graph explorer
 - **No access**: API configuration, Metering, Monitoring, Permissions, Transaction acceptance booster.
 Pages may be accessible in the navigation but cannot be used in full.

-### Server2ServerAPI
+### Risk_API
-Used for Server2Server (S2S) communication.
+Used for risk communications.
 Provides no access to the user-facing tool.